DanielBerns/CIA_Factbook_to_spreadsheet/docs/design.md

 ### Bash scripts
 I use bash scripts to download zip files with the data from the CIA website and decompress them.
-However, I want to use python scripts, to configure all the code from one point (a class Config)
+However, I want to use python scripts, to configure all the code from one point (class Config)

 ## sprint #2 20220810